 He is a tall thin humanoid, though he seems to be able to change his height at will.
 This is done either by being able to extend his limbs, or by extra spider-like legs that can grow from his back at will.
-Because of this he's often seen in a forest setting, his thin black limbs blending in well with branches. expected paranoia of being followed, however.
-He causes what has been dubbed 'Slender Sickness' in his victims.
-The sickness gets steadily worse and includes coughing fits, vomiting, exhaustion, and amnesia.
-In some cases this can escalate to coughing up blood, trouble breathing, extended periods of memory loss, and signs of radiation exposure.
+Because of this he's often seen in a forest setting, his thin black limbs blending in well with branches.

-It is a large theory that Slender Man is of another dimension, which is what allows him to appear inside people's home and vanish without a trace.
+He's not known for actually attacking people and being violent, rather he seems to simply follow people and at some point they just disappear.
+It's clear he has an effect on them passed the It is a large theory that Slender Man is of another dimension, which is what allows him to appear inside people's home and vanish without a trace.
 This is also what makes him radioactive and causes sickness after extended periods of exposure.